24/7 support and a friendly face on arrival

 Getting around the country

-Across all of our destinations we offer a range of different transports and your Travel Specialist will be able to discuss and choose which is best for your family.
-If you are happy to have a bit if adventure you could let your kids experience the comfortable sleeper trains in Thailand, where they can meet locals or other travellers for a meaningful experience, or take a self drive journey in Costa Rica, giving you plenty of flexibility to stop and take breaks or pictures along the way.
-We’ve found the key to travelling with kids is to keep them busy!
-Bring that iPad and make up a game or challenge, whatever makes them happy.
+Across all of our destinations, we offer a range of different transports and your travel specialist will be able to discuss and choose which is best for your family.
+If you’re happy to have a bit of adventure, let your kids experience the comfortable sleeper trains in Thailand where they can meet locals or other travellers for a meaningful experience.
+Or take a self-drive journey in Costa Rica, giving you plenty of flexibility to stop and take breaks or pictures along the way.
+We’ve found the key to travelling with kids is to keep them busy.
+Bring that tablet and make up a game or challenge.
+Whatever makes them happy.

 From fish fingers to curries

-One of the best things about travelling with your family is watching the kids faces light up when they try new food.
+One of the best things about travelling with your family is watching the kids’ faces light up when they try new food.
 If your children aren’t that adventurous when it comes to food this can be a stressful time for you.
-The majority of restaurants nowadays offer a range of food including western dishes and rice and ketchup is always a good alternative!
-If you are worried about this before you travel, just let us know and we can inform the local partner ahead of your trip.
+The majority of restaurants in our destinations offer a range of food, including western dishes.
+If that fails, rice and ketchup is always a good alternative!
+If you’re worried about this before you travel though, just let us know and we can inform the local partner ahead of your trip.
 We can also provide you with allergy translation cards to help when eating out at restaurants.
 Just let us know how we can help.

-At Rickshaw, we pride ourselves on choosing locally owned hotels that have a personal feel and support the local community.
+We pride ourselves on choosing locally owned hotels that have a personal feel and support the local community.
 Where possible we have sourced family or interconnecting rooms in most destinations.
-When booking with your Travel Specialist, they will be able to run through the options in each place with you.
-We’ve found it is best to have a hotel with a swimming pool to cool everyone down after a busy day, as well as air conditioning for a good nights sleep.
+When booking with your travel specialist, they’ll be able to run through the options in each place with you.
+We’ve found it is best to have a hotel with a swimming pool to cool everyone down after a busy day, as well as air conditioning for a good night’s sleep.

 Health and safety in your destination